What Income Is Needed To Get a Mortgage?

 - Ensure that borrowers in trusted professions find lenders that will offer professional mortgages at a higher borrowing level, and that high-net-worth individuals approach lenders able to offer them 6 times their income or more.

 The good news is that regardless of which of the above situations applies to you, we can pair you with a broker who specialises in that area.
-Get in touch today to set up a chat with the broker best placed to help you.
+Get in touch today to set up a chat with one of our brokers.

 Related Articles